GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 :::

-:::{dropdown} How to stream continental mosaics in Esri ArcGIS Pro from AWS (Recommended)
+:::{dropdown} How to stream DEA Land Cover continental mosaics in Esri ArcGIS Pro from AWS (Recommended)

 The easiest way to access DEA Land Cover data is via our continental-scale cloud-optimised GeoTIFF mosaics (COGs).
 The COG file format is a type of GeoTIFF raster file (`.tif`) that allows you to quickly and efficiently 'stream' data directly from the Amazon S3 cloud without having to download files to your computer.